Correios: History

 In February 2014, it was reported that Correios has inked an agreement with its Italian counterpart Poste Italiane to launch a mobile virtual network operator (MVNO) in Brazil.
 Until then Brazil had two MVNOs, Portoseguro and Datora.
 In October of that year National Presort Inc. has won a $11 mln contract to upgrade sorting technology, which will see the replacement of controlled electronics, barcode readers and software within existing sorting machinery of Correios.

 In October 2019, a Decree was published including the Empresa Brasileira de Correios e Telégrafos (ECT) in the Investment Partnership Program (PPI), enabling studies to be conducted and alternatives for partnership with the private initiative to be evaluated.

-In March 2021, ECT was included in the National Privatization Program (PND), the inclusion of which was recommended by the Investment Partnerships Program Council (CPPI).
+In March 2021, the ECT was included in the National Privatization Program (PND), the inclusion of which was recommended by the Investment Partnerships Program Council (CPPI).
 During the first studies the council opted for the total sale of the company.
 In-depth studies were conducted by the National Bank for Economic and Social Development (BNDES) and the bill was approved by the Chamber of Deputies, according to the approved text, the National Telecommunications Agency (Anatel) will regulate the sector, changing its name to 'National Agency of Telecommunications and Postal Services' (Anatel).
 The proposal still has to be approved by the Federal Senate and sanctioned by the President before being evaluated by the Federal Court of Accounts (TCU).

 In June 2022, the company's president Floriano Peixoto, spoke about the changes implemented in recent years during the radio program A Voz do Brasil.
 According to the president, radical actions were taken to accelerate the investigation of irregularities and strengthen governance, in addition, they sought to rationalize its resources, getting rid of unused and unserviceable assets.
 The alienation of 50 buildings yielded R$ 41 million and R$ 80 million from vehicles.
 Changes in the Collective Labor Agreement (ACT) generated annual savings of R$ 500 million (around US$97 million).
 The company is present in all 5,570 municipalities with 11,000 service units.

 Logo history

 Before 1970, Correios used governmental insignia to identify itself.
-From 1970 Correios used a logo designed by architectural student Eduardo J. Rodrigues in a public competition.
-From 1990 on this logo became part of a new logo which basically added a textmark and afforded a colour scheme as part of a broader visual identity.
-To celebrate its 350th anniversary Correios requested the agency CDA to design a new logo which takes recourse to the original design by Eduardo J. Rodrigues and has been in use since May 2014.
+In 1970, Correios utilized a logo designed by architectural student Eduardo J. Rodrigues during a public competition.
+A new 1990 logo added the name of the company and incorporated a new colour scheme.
+To celebrate its 350th anniversary, Correios requested the agency CDA to design a new logo, which takes inspiration from the original design by Rodrigues; this has been in-use since May 2014.

 Sponsorship

-Correios was one of the benefactor of the Jordan Grand Prix in the 1994–Formula One season.
+Correios was one of the sponsors of the Jordan Grand Prix team in the 1994 Formula One World Championship season, when brazilian driver Rubens Barrichello was competing for the team.